coderplex-org/moc-android/shivakrishna/journal.md

 * Read about Grid Layout and its attributes.
 * Completed UI Udacity course

-* TODO: Add music to the Birthday Card app to play music on sreen touch.
+* TODO: Add music to the Birthday Card app to play music on screen touch.

 Day 5